History of First Amendment to the United States Constitution in Timeline

 2006: Gonzales v.
 UDV

-According to the court's ruling in Gonzales v.
-UDV in 2006, RFRA remains applicable to federal laws and so those laws must still have a "compelling interest".
+In 2006, according to the court's ruling in Gonzales v.
+UDV, RFRA remains applicable to federal laws and so those laws must still have a "compelling interest".

 2007: Federal Election Commission v.
 Wisconsin Right to Life, Inc.

 In 2007, the Supreme Court sustained an "as applied" challenge to BCRA in Federal Election Commission v.
-Wisconsin Right to Life, Inc., holding that issue ads may not be banned before a primary or general election.
+Wisconsin Right to Life, Inc., holding that issue ads may not be banned from the months preceding a primary or general election.

 2008: Davis v.
 Federal Election Commission

 In 2008, the Supreme Court declared the "Millionaire's Amendment" provisions of the BCRA unconstitutional in Davis v.
-Federal Election Commission, stating that easing restrictions for opponents of self-financing candidates violated the self-financing candidate's freedom of speech.
+Federal Election Commission, holding that easing BCRA restrictions for an opponent of a self-financing candidate violated the freedom of speech of the self-financing candidate.

 2010: Salazar v.
 Buono